 The derived formula is then loaded into the Internal Model's primary calculation engine which runs 500,000 scenarios randomly sampled across all risk drivers.
 The simulations are constructed in such a way that each risk driver follows a predefined distribution and that the relationship between any two risk drivers follows a predefined correlation assumption.
 The simulations can be looked at as a sample generated from a multidimensional distribution.
 The multidimensional distribution is built from the risk driver distributions and a copula function which represents the dependency structure between the risks.
 The results of these runs are then ranked in order to determine the solvency capital requirement at the biting scenario corresponding to a 99.5th percentile.
-Final capital requirements are determined using a smoothing process, whereby rather than taking the 99.5th percentile capital requirement as the 2,500th worst outcome out of 500,000 scenarios, a weighted average of a number of simulations around the 99.5th percentile is used.
-This average incorporates the 1,250 scenarios immediately above the 99.5th percentile point and the 1,250 scenarios immediately below it, i.e. the average of all scenarios between the points corresponding to the 99.25th percentile and the 99.75th percentile.
+Final capital requirements are determined using a smoothing process, whereby rather than taking the 99.5th percentile capital requirement as the exact 2,500th worst outcome out of 500,000 scenarios, a weighted average of a number of simulations around the 99.5th percentile is used, incorporating scenario outcomes immediately above the 99.5th percentile point and immediately below it.